Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: Introduction

-As a natural cause for subphotospheric dissipation, RMSs have been thoroughly discussed in the context of GRBs \citep{Eichler1994, LevinsonBromberg2008, Budnik2010, Bromberg2011b, Levinson2012, KerenLevinson2014, Beloborodov2017, Ito2018, Lundman2018, LundmanBeloborodov2019, LevinsonNakar2020, LundmanBeloborodov2021, Samuelsson2022}.
-Unfortunately, the vast difference of interaction scales between the photons and the particles render simulations of RMSs that properly couple the radiation and the hydrodynamics extremely time consuming.
+As a natural cause for subphotospheric dissipation, RMSs have been thoroughly discussed in the context of GRBs \citep{Eichler1994, LevinsonBromberg2008, Katz2010, Budnik2010, Bromberg2011b, Levinson2012, KerenLevinson2014, Beloborodov2017, Ito2018, Lundman2018, LundmanBeloborodov2019, LevinsonNakar2020, LundmanBeloborodov2021, Samuelsson2022}.
+Unfortunately, the vast difference of interaction scales between the photons and the plasma particles and the high number of photons per charged particle render simulations of RMSs that properly couple the radiation and the plasma extremely time consuming.
 Therefore, there existed a need for an approximate, faster method that could be used when fitting the model to data.
 In \citet{Samuelsson2022}, we developed such an approximation called the Kompaneets RMS approximation (KRA).
-The KRA allowed us to accurately reproduce spectra from full-scale radiation hydrodynamic simulations using four orders of magnitude less computational time.
-This massive time reduction allowed us to probe a large enough parameter space such that we could perform a fit using an RMS model to the prompt spectrum of a GRB for the first time.
+The KRA allows us to accurately reproduce spectra from full-scale radiation hydrodynamic simulations using four orders of magnitude less computational time.
+This massive time reduction made it possible to probe a large enough parameter space such that we could perform a spectral fit using an RMS model to prompt GRB data for the first time.

-In this paper, we use the KRA to investigate the observational signatures expected from RMSs in GRB jets that are observed by a $\gamma$-ray instrument, such as the GBM onboard Fermi Gamma-ray Space Telescope.
-Specifically, we generate synthetic KRA spectra, forward-fold them through the GBM response matrix, and fit them with a CPL function to compare the best fit values of $\alpha_{\rm cpl}$ and $E_{\rm peak}$ (the peak energy of the CPL function; $E_{\rm peak} = (\alpha_{\rm cpl}+2)E_c$) to catalogue distributions of real observations.
-For consistency, we employ a simple internal shock framework, which allows us to estimate relevant dissipation radii and the expected ranges of the shock parameters.
+In this paper, we use the KRA to investigate what typical observational signatures are expected from RMSs in GRB jets.
+Specifically, we focus on the observed spectrum.
+To estimate relevant RMS initial conditions in the context of GRBs, we employ a simple internal collision framework (the advantages and disadvantages of this approach are discussed in Section \ref{sec:Methodology}).
+Within this framework, we use the KRA to generate synthetic photospheric spectra, whose typical spectral characteristics can be studied.
+Furthermore, we compare the synthetic spectra to catalogue distributions of real observations by forward-folding the spectra through the response matrix of the \textit{Gamma-ray Burst Monitor} \citep[GBM,][]{Meegan2009} onboard the \textit{Fermi Gamma-ray Space Telescope} and subsequently fitting them with a CPL function.